 Keep in mind, a phone’s technology may determine what is seen regarding words or characters.
 Test your messages on phones set to receive in the message’s language.

 And, whether you use your normal vendor, process, or people to translate, test your message with native-speakers, optimally, among those who may receive your messages.

+Add information call-out within a box with rounded corners to call attention to it // A tip from the Notify.gov partner team – Answer these questions: Will messages be translated?
+How will you know which messages to translate?
+Into what languages?
+How will they be translated?

 Measuring performance with benchmarking